moditect/oss-quickstart/README.md

 ## Components

-* _oss-quickstart-archetype-simple_: A Maven archetype for creating a single module project following best practices
+* _oss-quickstart-simple-archetype_: A Maven archetype for creating a single module project following best practices
-* _oss-quickstart-template-simple_: A template for the single module archetype
+* _oss-quickstart-simple-template_: A template for the single module archetype

 ## Building this Project